BioSystemsUM/s2m2/README.md

 ### Strain optimization
 In the folder `mewpy_tutorial`, you can find the material for all exercises of the hands-on sessions on Computational Strain Optimization.
 Each jupyter notebook contains the answers to all questions of a given exercise.
-These notebooks start by loading a GEM model from the `data` directory.
 Jupyter notebooks for exercises 8 to 11 will be used in this hands-on session.
 Please check the presentations for the hands-on sessions on Computational Strain Optimization and Alternative Modelling Approaches to know more about the exercises.